Understanding the Lane: Bowling Oil Patterns

 Tips & Tricks

-You picked up your bowling ball, made a shot and your ball came back through the ball return all greasy and slippery.
-That is because every bowling lane is oiled with specific synthetic oil (also know as conditioner).
-And no, it is not a sunflower oil your mom use when she bakes morning pancakes.
+You picked up your bowling ball, made a shot, and it returned greasy and slippery from the ball return.
+That happens because every bowling lane uses synthetic oil, also called lane conditioner.
+And no, it’s not sunflower oil from your mom’s pancakes.

-In this article, we will delve into the basics of bowling oil pattern types and how to read them.
-We will answer the question of how oil is applied to a bowling lane and take a deeper look into the differences between professional and house bowling oil patterns.
+In this article, we explain the basics of bowling oil patterns and how to read them.
+You’ll also learn how technicians apply oil to lanes and how professional and house bowling oil patterns differ.

 Kegel bowling oil machine